 Distinguished Master's Thesis Award

-Michael Menze, Ph.D., assistant professor of biological sciences, served as faculty mentor.
+Andrew McNitt, Ph.D., professor of political science, served as faculty mentor.